 Functional testing techniques include testing for links in your web application pages, the connection to your database, forms created to get and store information, cookies, etc.

 - Check every internal link contained in the web application.

-- Check every outgoing link contained in the web application that points to another domain.
+- Check every outgoing link in the web application pointing to another domain.

-- Check links that jump to some other point on their same page.
+- Check links that jump to some other point on the same page.

 - Check links that trigger an email to the user.

 b.
 Database Testing